statamic/docs/content/collections/extending-docs/fieldtypes.md

 #### Example walkthrough:
 - The `Fieldtype` mixin is providing an `value` prop containing the initial value of the field.
 - The `text-input` component emits an `input` event whenever you type into it.
 Our component is listening for that event and calls the `update` method.
-- The `Fieldtype` mixin is providing that `update` method which emits the required `input` event.
+- The `Fieldtype` mixin is providing an `update` method which emits the required `input` event.
 This is how the parent component is detecting changes in your fieldtype.

 **Do not** modify the `value` prop directly.
 Instead, call `this.update(value)` and let the Vuex store handle the update appropriately.